 The City of Takoma Park has banned the use of polystyrene packaging and food-service ware within the boundaries of Takoma Park.
 This page contains information on the polystyrene ban to assist businesses and residents with compliance.

-The Charter and Code for the City of Takoma Park prohibits food service facilities from using polystyrene-composed packaging or food-service ware when providing prepared foods for on-site or take-away consumption.
+The Charter and Code for the City of Takoma Park prohibit food service facilities from using polystyrene-composed packaging or food-service ware when providing prepared foods for on-site or take-away consumption.
 To review the sections of the City Code that pertains to vendors and the polystyrene ban visit the following pages:

 - City Code Chapter 8.12: “VENDORS”